Tom Greenlee

-Tom Greenlee was a consensus All-American defensive end at the University of Washington, drafted by the Chicago Bears as a defensive back in the 1967 NFL Draft.
+Tom Greenlee (born May 11, 1945) is an American former consensus All-American defensive end at the University of Washington, selected by the Chicago Bears as a defensive back in the 1967 NFL/AFL draft.

-High school
+Early life

 Greenlee attended Franklin High School where he was an All-Metro defensive back.

-College
+College career

 Greenlee played for the Washington Huskies from 1964 to 1966, where he was a team captain in 1966 for coach Jim Owens.
 He was a two-time All-AAWU and All-Coast selection.
 Following his playing Washington career, Greenlee played in both the East–West Shrine Game and Hula Bowl.

 Greenlee was inducted into the Husky Hall of Fame in 1987.